xingjianfeng100/LVgs/README.md

-# LVgs: A robust K-mer-based genome size evaluation pipeline for genus-level genomes
+# LVgs: A K-mer-based Pipeline for Robust Genome Size Estimation
-LVgs is a novel strategy for estimating the genus-level **g**enome **s**izes robustly by plotting iteration of the large-scale estimates through continuous‌ ascent of K-mer length and searching the **L**imiting **V**alue of genome forecast with taking advantage of HiFi reads.
+LVgs is a novel and robust strategy for estimating the genus-level **g**enome **s**izes by plotting iteration of the large-scale estimates through continuous‌ ascent of K-mer lengths, ultimately identifying the **L**imiting **V**alue of wholescale-K forecasts with the strategic utilization of HiFi reads.

 ## Installation
-LVgs is shell-based and R-based scripts, which is compile-free.
+LVgs is a lightweight, compile-free tool that combines shell scripting and R programming.

 ### 1. Pre-requisites
 The following requirements are assumed to be installed (with path to their executables available in $PATH).